St Bees Man

 The discovery in 1981 of the almost perfectly preserved body of a medieval knight, now known as ” St Bees Man”, was one of the most extraordinary archaeological burial finds in Britain in the late 20th century.

-The discovery was made in a ruined chancel aisle of St Bees Priory by archaeologists from Leicester University during a dig organised by St Bees residents and historians John & Mary Todd.
+The discovery was made in a ruined chancel aisle of St Bees Priory by archaeologists from Leicester University during a dig organised by St Bees historians John & Mary Todd.

-The dig was searching for evidence of a pre-Norman church.
-What they found were many monastic and secular burials, and a large stone vault.
+The dig was searching for evidence of a pre-Norman church, but what they found were many monastic and secular burials, and a large stone vault.
 The vault was carefully excavated and revealed a skeleton of a woman and large lead coffin (see right).

 There is an extensive history display in the Priory where the St Bees Man story is told and the shroud can be seen.